 The strait of Gibraltar and the surroundings are a wonderful place to witness the bird migration.
-We organise birdwatching and birding trip every season.
+We organise birdwatching and birding tours to the Strait og Gibraltar every spring and autumn.
 Please find our last trip report below.

 It is a beautiful morning in Málaga airport.
 Pau is waiting for the arriving of the group from Bristol airport.

 After greetings, we set off towards the Strait of Gibraltar for birding in the most important migratory bottleneck in West Europe.
 As we are getting close to Tarifa, we see the Rock of Gibraltar on our side and the Djebel Musa on the African side.
 Our first stop is in route, in Palmones river mouth where a Lesser Crested Tern was spotted few days before.
 This vagrant is recorded every autumn in the region.
 It takes just few minutes to get this beautiful tern in the scope.
 It stands out in a mix group of Sandwich and Little Terns.
 Along the muddy shores, we see different waders: Dunlins, Sandernings, Redshanks and Kentish Plover.
 In addition, there are 4 different species of gulls, including Mediterranean Gulls, Audouin’s and Slender-billed Gulls.
 On the back of the main lagoon a group of Greater Flamingos rest along egrets and herons.

 We continued our journey towards the accommodation to enjoy our first Spanish dinner.